Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: Introduction

-The hypothesis of observation of ferroelectricity in large heterodeformed bilayer 2D materials originates from the work of \citet{ahmed2024bicrystallography} who showed that structural reconstruction through the formation of interface dislocations is not limited to small heterodeformed in bilayer 2D material.
-In this study, we show through density functional theory simulation that two degenerate minima of energy can be observed in the generalized stacking fault energy plot of $21.786789^\circ$ twisted bilayer hBN similar to $0^\circ$ bilayer hBN which is not observable through atomic scale calculation for existing interatomic potential.
+The hypothesis of observation of ferroelectricity in large heterodeformed bilayer 2D materials originates from the work of \citet{ahmed2024bicrystallography} who showed that structural reconstruction through the formation of interface dislocations is not limited to small heterodeformation in bilayer 2D materials.
+In this study, we show through density functional theory (DFT) simulations that two degenerate energy minima can be observed in the generalized stacking fault energy plot of $21.786789^\circ$ twisted bilayer hBN, similar to $0^\circ$ bilayer hBN, which is not observable through atomic-scale calculations using existing interatomic potentials.
 Moreover, we show that two energy minima corresponding to the $21.786789^\circ$ twisted bilayer hBN demonstrate alternating out-of-plane polarization similar to the $0^\circ$ bilayer hBN, which is an indicator of the sliding ferroelectricity in large heterodeformed bilayer hBN.
-Following this, we employ quantum scale information of stacking energy and polarization to develop the BFIM model for efficient and effective prediction of of ferroelectricity of arbitrary heterodeformed bilayer hBN.
+Following this, we employ quantum-scale information of stacking energy and polarization to develop the BFIM model for efficient and effective prediction of ferroelectricity of an arbitrary heterodeformed bilayer hBN.

-The paper is organized as follows.
-Section \ref{sec:atomistics} begins with a review of structural reconstruction and the formation of interface dislocations using MD simulations of bilayer hBN subjected to small heterodeformations.
-Subsequently, MD simulations of GSFE are used to identify the translational invariances in $0^\circ$ and $21.786789^\circ$ twisted BG showing the unreliability of existing interatomic potentials to predict ferroelectricity in large heterodeformed bilayer hBN .
-In section \ref{sec:cont_fram}, we present the BFIM model for predicting structural reconstruction in heterodeformed bilayer hBN under the presence and absence of applied electric field.
-In section \ref{sec:results}, we compare the computed results for small-heterodeformed bilayer hBN using BFIM model with the results from atomistic simulations using LAMMPS.
-Following this, we show the ferroelectric domain formation in large heterodeformed bilayer hBN using BFIM model.
+The remainder of this paper is organized as follows.
+Section \ref{sec:atomistics} begins with a review of structural reconstruction and the formation of interface dislocations using molecular dynamics (MD) simulations of bilayer hBN subjected to small heterodeformations.
+Subsequently, MD simulations of GSFE are used to identify the translational invariances in $0^\circ$ and $21.786789^\circ$ twisted bilayer hBN, showing the unreliability of existing interatomic potentials to predict ferroelectricity in such configurations.
+In section \ref{sec:cont_fram}, we present the BFIM model for predicting structural reconstruction in heterodeformed bilayer hBN under the presence and absence of applied electric fields.
+In section \ref{sec:results}, we compare the computed results for small-heterodeformed bilayer hBN using the BFIM model with the results from atomistic simulations using LAMMPS.
+Following this, we show the ferroelectric domain formation in large heterodeformed bilayer hBN using the BFIM model.
 We summarize and conclude in section \ref{sec:conclusions}. \\

 \emph{Notation}: Lowercase bold letters are used to denote vectors, while uppercase bold letters represent second-order tensors unless stated otherwise.
 The gradient and divergence operators are denoted by the symbols $\nabla$ and $\divr$, respectively.
 We use the symbol $\cdot$ to denote the inner product of two vectors or tensors.